notlibrary/tpm/README.md

 The max brand string length is 128

+The list consisting only from 1 item is perfectly fine

 ## The biggest dental lie on the planet
 Here we go let's do some math estimation again